The Great Orangutan and Pygmy Elephant Project

 Please note, itineraries are subject to change and what follows is simply a rough guideline.

-Day 1 - The Adventure Begins: Upon arriving into Sandakan Airport (SDK), you will be met by a project representative and transferred to your first night’s accommodation.
-Here, you will meet the rest of your group and will have a short orientation over a welcome dinner.
+Day 1 - The Adventure Begins: Upon arriving at Sandakan Airport (SDK), you will be met by a project representative and transferred to your first night’s accommodation.
+Here, you will meet the rest of your group and have a short orientation over a welcome dinner.

-Day 3-10 - Project Days: During these days you will take part in a range of conservation activities from habitat restoration to river-cruise data collection trips.
-Also, as integrating with and supporting the local communities is key to any long-term conservation plans, you will spend time interacting with the local school children and joining their families in their homes for most lunches and dinners.
+Day 3-10 - Project Days: During these days, you will participate in various conservation activities, from habitat restoration to river cruise data collection trips.
+Also, as integrating with and supporting the local communities is key to any long-term conservation plans, you will spend time interacting with the locals and joining their families in their homes for most lunches and dinners.

-Day 12 - Final Day: This is your final day on the project, which sadly means it’s time to say goodbye to all of your new friends!
-You will check out of your accommodation and transfer to Sandakan Airport in time for your return flight home, or to commence your independent travel plans.
+Day 12 - Final Day: This is your final day on the project, which sadly means it’s time to say goodbye!
+You will check out of your accommodation and transfer to Sandakan Airport in time for your return flight home or to commence your independent travel plans.

 Duration Price